Flying through Melbourne

 Acting Premier James Merlino has announced international passenger flights to Victoria will resume from the 8th April, starting at an arrivals cap of 800 people per week and scaling up to 1,120 per week subject to capacity and the completion of ventilation works.

-Melbourne Airport is also accepting international flights from New Zealand, part of a one-way travel bubble arrangement.
+Melbourne Airport is also accepting international flights from New Zealand, part of a two-way travel bubble arrangement.

 A travel ban is in place preventing Australians from going overseas, administered by the Department of Home Affairs.
 You can’t leave Australia unless you seek an exemption from Home Affairs.

 Anyone arriving back into Australia must undertake 14 days' quarantine at designated facilities in your port of arrival.
 This may include mandatory testing for COVID-19.

 We have provided a list of FAQs in relation to COVID-19 for your convenience:

 Information about COVID-19 from relevant Government authorities which is updated regularly.
 Please check the following resources for the most up-to-date information: